 When there is an opportunity to receive coaching and to practice working on message delivery and pitching, people get better.
 This can be done with a really large staff with time to invest in it for one-on-ones and it can be done with AI-based sales coaching tools.

-Feel free to learn how Jenny and the Sales Coaching AI from Second Nature can help your team to enhance their pitch skills and internalize new messaging all year long.
+Feel free to learn how Jenny and the Sales Training Software from Second Nature can help your team to enhance their pitch skills and internalize new messaging all year long.

 We have positions available in our Tel-Aviv and New York offices and remote/hybrid.